Marc Dann: Controversies

-Scandal and resignation
+Sexual harassment scandal

 A sexual harassment scandal arose during Dann's tenure as attorney general, eventually leading to his resignation.
-In April 2008, Dann placed Communications Director Leo Jennings on leave, pending the outcome of an ongoing investigation in his office.
-The investigation focused on allegations of sexual harassment, filed by two women Cindy Stankoski and Vanessa Stout, who worked in Dann’s office under the supervision of Anthony Gutierrez.
+The investigation focused on allegations of sexual harassment filed by two women, Cindy Stankoski and Vanessa Stout, who worked in Dann’s office under the supervision of Anthony Gutierrez, Dann’s director of general services.
+In April 2008, Dann placed Communications Director Leo Jennings on paid leave pending the outcome of the ongoing investigation in his office, along with Gutierrez, pending the outcome of the investigation.
 Jennings and Gutierrez were non-attorney friends of Dann from Youngstown; the three shared a condominium in Columbus.

-Jennings joined Gutierrez, Dann’s director of general services, on paid leave pending the outcome of the investigation.
-The female employees alleged Gutierrez, who was paid $87,500 a year, repeatedly sexually harassed them.
+Stankoski and Stout alleged that Gutierrez, who was paid $87,500 a year, repeatedly sexually harassed them.
 A statement from Dann released to reporters gave no details on what led to Jennings being included in the investigation.
 It said only: "This action comes as a result of new information received over the weekend related to the ongoing investigation into charges of sexual harassment."
 Dann agreed to conditionally release emails between himself and his former scheduler, Jessica Utovich.
 Utovich, 28, began as Dann's scheduler, but was transferred to the position of director of travel in late 2007.
 Upon being transferred, Utovich received a 27% pay raise.

-Extramarital affair
+Extramarital affair and resignation

-On May 2, 2008, following the firing and resignation of a number of his aides in a sexual harassment scandal, Dann admitted he had an extramarital affair with an unidentified subordinate in his office.
-However, he initially refused to resign saying his admission and punishment were enough.
-In the wake of these admissions a number of Ohio papers called for Dann to resign and the Tribune Chronicle even apologized to its readers for their endorsement of Dann during the 2006 election.
+On May 2, 2008, following the firing and resignation of a number of his aides in a sexual harassment scandal, Dann admitted that he had had an extramarital affair with an unidentified subordinate in his office.
+However, he initially refused to resign, saying his admission and punishment were enough.
+In the wake of his admission, a number of Ohio papers called for Dann to resign and the Tribune Chronicle even apologized to its readers for their endorsement of Dann during the 2006 election.

 On May 4, 2008, the three largest Ohio newspapers ran editorials condemning Dann.
-The Plain Dealer (Cleveland, Ohio) opined "Dann has turned the attorney general's office into a laughingstock" and "it's impossible to see how he can recover" The Columbus Dispatch said Dann was "not fit to serve", and the Cincinnati Enquirer called for Dann's resignation.
+The Plain Dealer (Cleveland, Ohio) opined that "Dann has turned the attorney general's office into a laughingstock" and "it's impossible to see how he can recover" The Columbus Dispatch said Dann was "not fit to serve", and the Cincinnati Enquirer called for Dann's resignation.

-The Plain Dealer had previously reported that Republicans said that if Dann doesn't step down, they could try to impeach him.
+The Plain Dealer had previously reported on statements by Republicans that if Dann wouldn't step down, they could try to impeach him.
 On the evening of May 5, Democratic Governor Strickland issued a statement which appeared to support Dann's impeachment should he decide not to resign.
 Dann showed no interest in departure, even after Strickland's statement.